Could This Little Machine Help You Recycle Garbage? ♻️

 - reduces the need for fossil fuels – which asphalt uses

 - possibility of heated roads so as to prevent freezing

 - cheaper to use

-All in all – it sounds like a great option.
-See our blog on green waste disposal.
+All in all, it sounds like a great option.

-You can see a video below from the BBC extolling the benefits of plastic roads and even asking if they save the planet:
+Below, you can also see a video below from the BBC extolling the benefits of plastic roads and even asking if they save the planet:

 Is it possible to use recycled plastic to manufacture homes also to boost garbage recycling?

 The answer is that it is possible and is already happening in numerous countries around the world.

 Fortune magazine reports that a company is doing that in Bogota, Colombia.
 The company Conceptos Plásticos uses waste rubber and plastic to make construction materials.
 Let’s delve a bit more into the company that recycles garbage below:

 “The materials are thoroughly cleaned, before being ground into a rough power, mixed, melted and extruded into a range of shapes – mostly beams, blocks and pillars – which lock together to form buildings.